eluv-io/elv-client-js/docs/abr/index.md

 Each tenant of the Content Fabric has a number **Content Types** created for them.
 These provide a way of customizing the structure of your fabric objects.

-If you click on **Content Types** on the left side you will see a list of these types, among which should be one named "*COMPANY_NAME* - Title Master".
+If you click on **Content Types** on the left side you will see a list of these types, among which should be one named "*TENANT_NAME* - Title Master".

 If you click on this item, you will see a detail screen where you can select and copy the **Name** and **Object ID** for this Content Type.
 When you run commands to create Production Masters, you will need to supply either the name or the ID of this content type, e.g.:

- `--type "COMPANY_NAME - Title Master"`
+ `--type "TENANT_NAME - Title Master"`

  or